HasanMohammadSadaqa/HasanMohammadSadaqa/README.md

 - 👋 Hi, I’m @HasanMohammadSadaqa
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 This is my email for any contacnt .. hasansadaqa55@gmail.com